 Breakfast places in Budapest are still far and few between, and the ones that do exist are mostly located in downtown and cater to tourists.
 This isn't the case with Café Panini, a stylish neighborhood breakfast restaurant inside the secluded world of the hip Újlipótváros.
 There isn’t anything profoundly unique about Café Panini’s croque madams, frankfurters, or ham and eggs, but they’re tasty, reasonably priced, and they exist!
 Breakfast and brunch is served all day on weekends and until noon on weekdays, with a range of Hungarian beer and wine selections to help lift the mood.
 The crowd is easy-going, and mostly a cross section of the neighborhood.

-Csiga is a popular café located in the increasingly trendy District 8, a bit outside the city center.
+Csiga is a popular café located in the increasingly trendy outer part of District 8, a bit outside the city center.
 The neighborhood, situated just beyond the Grand Boulevard, is rising to cool-status as people become fed up with the crowds swarming the bars of the Jewish Quarter (two lively bars, Kék Ló or Hintaló Iszoda, are both just around the corner from Csiga). .

 If you're looking to immerse yourself in an old school, lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on your list (Ibolya Espresszó in Pest is comparable).
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial, unremembered past either – it’s a genuine throwback.
 The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
 The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.